 Then suss out the compensation decisions that don’t conform to company values or the law, and fix anything that’s broken.
 For instance, you may find that a specific gender or ethnicity earns more than other groups, or that some employees fall below your salary ranges.
 Look into each case to determine where an adjustment is needed.

 It’s wise to set aside a budget specifically for this purpose so you can implement changes right away—especially if you’re at risk of non-compliance.
 But if you don’t already have the budget planned, you may opt instead to make a plan to implement adjustments as you’re able, and communicate that plan to your team.
 Thoughtful employee communication increases trust, and can buy you some time to make things right.

 Phase 2: Enable managers to make merit adjustments

-In the event you find that an employee’s compensation is above band, you will need to have the hard conversation with them that they will not be receiving an adjustment in the current compensation cycle.
+In the event you find that an employee’s compensation is above band, you may need to have a difficult conversation around why they will not be receiving an adjustment in the current compensation cycle.
 Instead, focus on a development plan to help them reach the next job level and corresponding salary band.
-Once they reach that goal, you may consider an mid-cycle adjustment at that point, or offer the promotion first with the salary increase to follow.
+Once they reach that goal, you may consider an off-cycle adjustment at that point, or offer the promotion first with the salary increase to follow.